Let’s talk about social media for publishers – what should your strategy be?

 In this article I’m going to share Apryl’s advice on how you can make the most of social for your brand.

 Apryl’s career has certainly been diverse – covering everything from photography to sales and marketing.

 “I started when I was 15 and entered this amazing industry that I didn’t know much about.
 I really wanted to know more and dig into it and understand it.
 I wanted to learn every job there was.
 I worked at a local newspaper – I was a photographer, I worked with the graphic design team, with the editors, in the publishing department.”

-In the last 8 years she has focused on social media specifically.
+In the last 8 years she has focused on social media for publishers specifically.

 “My boss came to the team and said ‘hey social media is becoming a thing who’s going to tackle it?’.
 I raised my hand and said that I’d figure it out.
 In my career path I’ve always raised my hand to jump in.”

 Apryl recently made a pivot from being in the news industry to supporting it.
 She felt like she didn’t have the tools to always keep up with the rapidly shifting landscape, but joining Social News Desk solved this.

 Are social platforms the enemy?
 Or is social media for publishers still a viable strategy?

 We have to keep speaking back to Facebook and tell them what journalism needs and what the people need – because sometimes that gets lost in a world where traffic and engagement at any cost drive the logic.

 “I have a love hate relationship with Facebook.
 We have to look at them with some scepticism with everything going on around data privacy and our rights.”